 Most UGR students will work one on one with a CCU faculty mentor.
 Here are some ways to find a potential mentor:

 - Read the faculty profiles, including research interests, on CCU departmental websites.
-Some departments also have research summary pages (e.g. marine science or kinesiology, recreation and sport studies.
+Some departments also have research summary pages (e.g. marine science or kinesiology, recreation and sport management.

 - Read publications from potential CCU mentors (books, articles, videos, etc.).

 - Ask your advisor which faculty member best fits your research interests.

 - Ask your fellow students about research experiences and mentors.

 - Drop by during a potential faculty mentor's office hours to chat about her/his research.

 - Make an appointment with the Office for Undergraduate Research to learn more.

 Tips for success: